bhamblin2026/wmrn-radio-history-archive/content/exhibits/buckeye-chuck-groundhog-day.md

 ---

 # Digital Exhibit
-## Buckeye Chuck & Groundhog Day on WMRN
+## Buckeye Chuck: A WMRN Groundhog Day Tradition

 Buckeye Chuck is one of the most enduring broadcast traditions associated with WMRN-AM (1490) and the Marion, Ohio community.